catppuccin/toolbox/whiskers/README.md

 ## Template

-Please familiarise yourself with [Handlebars](https://handlebarsjs.com/guide/), which is the templating engine used in whiskers.
+Please familiarize yourself with [Handlebars](https://handlebarsjs.com/guide/), which is the templating engine used in whiskers.

 ### Context Variables